 Furthermore, consider the quality of a light bulb’s housing.
 Garages are busy places.
 Choose a light fixture with an industrial-strength metal housing if you want your investment to hold up the pressures of garage life.

 Many consumers fail to realize that LED lights are available with several extra features.
 Lights may come with built-in daylight shut-off features or even more responsive motion sensors.
 Meanwhile, many indoor light sources can be dimmed or linked.
 Lights that turn on instantly are popular in garages, as they keep people from fumbling around these unfinished spaces in the dark.
 A light that turns off automatically is also likely to lower your electricity consumption.

 We hope that you found our rundown of the top five LED garage lights to be useful.
-While it is never easy choosing a favorite product, we have to say that the 8-Foot Vapor-Tight LED Light Fixture is our top pick of 2020.
+While it is never easy choosing a favorite product, we have to say that the Sunco Lighting 16-Pack LED Shop Lights is our top pick of 2021.